Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 -* Rapid prototyping and DevOps AI* → ready-to-use environment for developing, testing, and deploying applications through standard interfaces.
 - *Multi-model and hybrid AI* → ability to combine open source and proprietary models in the same ecosystem.

-### High Performance Computing description

-The computational capacity is 14.3PFlops for the Davinci-2 is provided throught the GPUs NVIDIA H200 while 5PFlops for the Davinci-1 that is provided throught the GPU NVIDIA A100.
-Cooling is mixed, air and liquid depending on the technology and density-

-Technology assets:

-- CPU Intel Cascade Lake
-- CPU Intel Sapphire Rapids
-- CPU AMD EPYC Rome
-- CPU AMD EPYC Genoa
-- NVIDIA A100 GPU
-- NVIDIA Grace-Hopper
-- NVIDIA H200 GPU
-- NVIDIA RTX 8000 GPU
-- NVIDIA L40s GPU
-- AMD MI 300 GPU

-The infrastructure is hosted in Italy and managed entirely by internal staff.
-The architecture complies with NIST standards and is ISO27001 certified.
-Information management and protection is guaranteed by international standards and company policies.
-All data and infrastructure are hosted in Italy, with copying, backup, and redundancy systems.

-The virtualization platform used is OpenStack.
-Additional features developed by an internal team have been integrated into this platform.

-The entire application layer is based on Linux operating systems and open source software such as: Openstack, OpenPBS, Slurm.

-A testing system inside allows us to replicate features, so we can apply changes and patches without compromising production.

 ## Collaboration Family

 Below is the list of services belonging to the Collaboration family: